SeldonIO/seldon-core/examples/cicd-argocd/README.md

 ```
 * Setup Jenkins
 ```
-# get initial browser login details, and use top login
+# get initial browser login details, and use to login
 ./jenkins/get-jenkins-browser-login
+# Or see port-forward script in ./jenkins for local port-forward port.
+Password should match settings.sh - check with the get-initial-admin-password script

 IMPORTANT: fix any plugin issues, eg. update pipeline-job plugin if necessary and Reboot